 This is the second of a two-course sequence.
 The course provides the student with a foundation to recognize acute and chronic health deviations in adult across the lifespan.
 The course emphasizes critical thinking and an evidence-based approach in the assessment, diagnosis, thinking and an evidence-based approach in the assessment, diagnosis, and management of health conditions in the young, middle, and older adults.

-Prerequisite: N6304, N6304B Co-requisite: N6305B Three Semester Credits (Contact hours per week: Seminar 4; Lecture 1)
+Three Semester Credits (Contact hours per week: Seminar 4; Lecture 1)

 N6305B Adult/Gerontology Primary Care Nurse Practitioner II Clinical